webbcam/debugserver-js/docs/api.rst

 =============

 .. note::
-    All requests and responses are in a JSON format.
+    All requests and responses are in JSON format.

 Requests
 --------